As part of a whole foods nutrition plan, I recommend choosing whole grains over refined ones.

-A review of studies from 1980 to 2016, find some evidence for dietary whole grains intake to be beneficial in the prevention of type 2 diabetes, cardiovascular disease, and colorectal, pancreatic, and gastric cancers.
+A review of studies from 1980 to 2016 found some evidence for dietary whole-grain intake to help prevent type 2 diabetes, cardiovascular disease, colorectal, pancreatic, and gastric cancers.

 The potential benefits of these findings suggest that the consumption of 2 to 3 servings per day (~45 g) of whole grains may be a justifiable public health goal.

 The diet today mainly comprises refined grains as plain flour, white rice and white bread.